como-y-por-que-usar-clases-abstrastas-en-arduino

 };

-In the body of the program we have several functions related to the TFT (Draw…()), several related to the Audio, and a function related to the SD.
-We would surely need more functions, but for the purpose of the example, this is enough.
+In the body of the program, we have a few functions related to the TFT (Draw…()), a few related to Audio, and one function related to the SD.
+We would surely need more functions, but for the purpose of the example, this is sufficient.

-Assuming that all the functions are filled in and work, we would have finished the project!
-But now you think… I have put a lot of effort into making my MP3, and I want to be able to reuse it more easily in other projects or hardware.
+Assuming all functions are filled and working, we would have finished the project!
+But now you think… I’ve put a lot of work into making my MP3, and I want to be able to reuse it more easily in other projects or hardware.

-So this is where you decide to extract the logic to a class (or library) so that you can reuse it in other projects.
+So that’s where you decide to extract the logic into a class (or library) so you can reuse it in other projects.

 MP3Player Class

 Let’s get to work.
-We are going to take all the logic of your MP3 and put it in a class called ‘MP3Player’, which would look like this.
+We are going to take all the logic of your Mp3 and put it into a class called ‘MP3Player’, which would look like this.

 #pragma once